familyjs/rindo-site/docs/config/01-overview.md

 ```

 :::note
-The exported function can also be `async`.
+The exported function can also be `async` but be aware that this can have implications on the performance of your application as all rendering operations will be deferred until after the global script finishes.
 :::

 ## globalStyle

 Rindo is traditionally used to compile many components into an app, and each component comes with its own compartmentalized styles.
 However, it's still common to have styles which should be "global" across all components and the website.
 A global CSS file is often useful to set [CSS Variables](../components/styling.md).

-Additionally, the `globalStyle` config can be used to precompile styles with Sass, PostCss, etc.
+Additionally, the `globalStyle` config can be used to precompile styles with Sass, PostCSS, etc.

 Below is an example folder structure containing a webapp's global css file, named `app.css`.